-Currently a Visiting Assistant Professor of English at Indiana University Southeast, I specialize in African American literature (particularly drama) and 20th century American fiction.
+Formerly a Visiting Assistant Professor of English at Indiana University Southeast, I specialize in African American literature (particularly drama) and 20th century American fiction.

-I completed my PhD in English at Indiana University in Bloomington, IN in 2011.
+I completed my PhD in English at Indiana University in Bloomington, IN.
 My dissertation,“This is Harlem Speaking Now”: The Cultural Politics of Vernacular and Twentieth Century African American Agitprop Theater examined the use of African American Vernacular English (AAVE) in Black drama of the 20th century and its political effects.
 Part of my ongoing research includes study of under-examined plays and the way these texts shaped culture and language in the 20th century.
-I am also working on projects about the Free Southern Theater and American agitprop more generally.
+My work has been published in Modern Drama, The Journal of Dramatic Theory & Criticism, Theatre Survey, and other publications.

 Currently, I am employed as a Digital Learning Strategist at Clemson University in South Carolina.
 Originally from Massachusetts, I now live in the South Carolina Upstate with my husband Brian and our animal companions Riesling the cat, Adrian the cat, and Roxy the dog.